Flipper-Community/flipper-community-wiki/flip-wiki/docs/wifi-devboard.md

 # Official Wi-Fi Development Board.
-The official WiFi development board sold by Flipper Devices is at it's core an ESP32-S2, which can be technically be flashed with any firmware that supports the ESP32.
-While the board does support Wi-Fi, the S2 model **does not support Bluetooth.**
+The official Wi-Fi development board sold by Flipper Devices is at it's core an ESP32-S2, which can be technically be flashed with any firmware that supports the ESP32.
+While the board does support 2.4 GHz Wi-Fi, the S2 model **does not support Bluetooth.** Additionally, the official board only supports 2.4 GHz Wi-Fi and does NOT support 5 GHz Wi-Fi.

 ## Official Purpose Of The Wi-Fi Development Board
 The official Wi-Fi development board sold by Flipper Devices is geared primarily for debugging firmware and application for the Flipper Zero.
 Due to this, it arrives pre-flashed with the [BlackMagic](https://github.com/flipperdevices/blackmagic-esp32-s2) firmware to enable both wired and wireless debugging.